 “Before joining the Y, I knew it only for its ‘gym and swim’ attributes – but the Y is so much more.
 What I find while visiting our sites and surveying members of the community is profound: those connected to and engaged in the Y are passionate and convicted, and their words about the Y are layered in love and loyalty.
 I love working with our teams to deliver the transformational impact of the Y and to discover opportunities to expose more in our community to that impact.

 One area that particularly inspires me is the Y’s Teen Thrive model, which blends our myriad of amazing youth-serving programs to raise up cause-driven leaders.
 Studies show that teens who participate in after school activities are less likely to engage in risky behaviors.
 The Y involves youth voice and youth choice to offer a variety of leadership opportunities for young people to inspire positive community change and prepare for postsecondary education and the workforce.

-One of these opportunities is Youth in Government (YIG), which exposes youth to civic leadership and empowers them through self-expression, teamwork and advocacy.
-I've never met a YIG participant that hasn't literally blown me away.
+One of these opportunities is Center for Youth Voice, which exposes youth to civic leadership and empowers them through self-expression, teamwork and advocacy.
+I've never met a Center for Youth Voice participant that hasn't literally blown me away.
 Egeziharya’s Story shows us one example – this young woman embraces every opportunity that comes her way and has built skills that will serve her for a lifetime.
 When we invest in our young people, we invest in our future – and the Y is committed to building cause-driven leaders for many years to come.”